 Another catchphrase of theirs is for one of them to say they have to be secretive about what they're currently investigating ("Mum's the word"), the other to repeat it but say "Dumb's the word", instead, and then for them to inadvertently let slip what it is to Tintin anyway in an I'll Never Tell You What I'm Telling You fashion.

 In the original French, Calculus is known for his use of "sapristi!" and "saperlipopette!"

 In fact, Snowy (in the original Belgian) is named Milou, which was the name of the teenage girl to whom the teenage Herge lost his virginity.
 Since he obviously couldn't give Tintin a girlfriend because of the awkward questions that it may raise, Milou became a male dog.

-Cerebus Syndrome: The first two The Adventures of Tintin adventures (Tintin in the Land of the Soviets and Tintin in the Congo) are outright comedies where the action is often completely surreal and played for laughs (for instance Tintin killing a rhino by drilling into its hide and dropping in a stick of dynamite).
+Cerebus Syndrome: The first two Tintin adventures (Tintin in the Land of the Soviets and Tintin in the Congo) are outright comedies where the action is often completely surreal and played for laughs (for instance Tintin killing a rhino by drilling into its hide and dropping in a stick of dynamite).
 The third adventure (Tintin in America) was transitional with a lot of off-the-wall comedy still mixing with the plot before the series finally found its familiar mood of realistic action-adventure with Cigars of the Pharaoh.
 There was still comedy but it was far more down-to-earth and character-driven.

 The Thompson and Thomson duo provided a bit of slapstick but weren't comedically incompetent in their first appearance in Cigars of the Pharaoh, later on they become the main source of slapstick and visual humour in the series.